kabdelrahman/ImmobilienScout24.de-Crawler/README.md

 1. Make sure that all dependencies are installed.
 2. Download the .py file in this repository.
 3. Run the file inside Python
-4. Use either wohnung_data_clean.csv or wohnung_data_raw.csv for further analysis
+4. Use either immoscout_data_clean.csv or immoscout_data_raw.csv for further analysis

 Possible Sources of Error:
 The crawler was written while using UTF-8, so make sure that you set encoding to UTF-8 in your IDE.